Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Background and related work

-FSD defines a partial order on the space of probability distributions, that is, it is reflexive, anti-symmetric and transitive, but not a total order as two distributions are incomparable if their corresponding CDFs cross.
-It is notably distinct from the (complete) order based on means ---in particular, $Y \fsd X$ implies $\Ex{\Psymb}{Y} \leq \Ex{\Psymb}{X}$ but not vice versa.
-Importantly, the FSD relation at \eqref{eq:def_FSD} is defined only with respect to the marginal distributions of $X$ and $Y$ and does not consider their joint distribution.
-In practice, we do not have access to the distributions functions $F_X$ and $F_Y$ and we will have to estimate them in order to draw inference on FSD; see Section \ref{subsec:formulation_of_FSD_null} for the exact formulation of our statistical hypothesis.
+FSD defines a partial order on the space of probability distributions: it is reflexive, antisymmetric and transitive, but it is not a total order as two distributions are incomparable whenever their corresponding CDFs cross.
+It is notably distinct from the complete order based on means --- in particular, $Y \fsd X$ implies $\Ex{\Psymb}{Y} \leq \Ex{\Psymb}{X}$ (if moments exist) but not vice versa.
+In practice, we do not have access to the distribution functions $F_X$ and $F_Y$, and we will have to estimate their relation in some way to draw inference on FSD.

-The following Lemma gives a well-known equivalent characterizations for FSD.
-For a proof, see, e.g., Section 1.A of~\citet{shaked2007stochastic}. \begin{lemma}[A utility-based characterization of FSD] For random variables $X$ and $Y$, we have $Y \fsd X$ if and only if
+The following Lemma gives a well-known equivalent characterization for FSD.
+For a proof, see, e.g., Section 1.A of~\citet{shaked2007stochastic}. \begin{lemma} For rv's $X$ and $Y$, we have $Y \fsd X$ if and only if $\Esymb[u(Y)] \leq \Esymb[u(X)]$ for all measurable and increasing functions $u:\calZ \to \R$ for which the expectations exist. \end{lemma}